tsdat/tsdat/docs/config/configuring_tsdat.md

     Configuration files are written in yaml format.
 We recommend using an IDE with yaml support (such as VSCode) for editing your config files.

-!!! note

-    For more information on classes in Python, see <https://docs.python.org/3/tutorial/classes.html>